-106. Tenderers are reminded that submission of a total price is required for evaluation and comparison of the financial offer.
-The total price shall be calculated on the basis of the one-time set-up costs and the operations costs for one year (flat, including the annual average for any software and hardware updates which may be required over the initial contract term).
+Tenderers are reminded that submission of a total price_cost-estimate is required for evaluation and comparison of the financial offer.
+The total price_cost-estimate shall be calculated on the basis of the one-time set-up costs and the operations costs for one year (flat, including the annual average for any software and hardware updates which may be required over the initial contract term) -using the form found in Annex X of this RFP.